eclipse-ditto/ditto/documentation/src/main/resources/_posts/2024-02-15-integrating-ditto-aas-basyx.md

 toc: false
 ---

-Integrating digital represenations of devices into an application landscape is a recurring task in different domains and application areas.
+Integrating digital representations of devices into an IT infrastructure is a recurring task in different domains and application areas.
-Several initiatives, projects and standards exist, which try to support in here.
-With the Industry 4.0 effort the [Asset Administration Shell](https://industrialdigitaltwin.org/) got specified by the Industrial Digital Twin Association (IDTA), providing a set of specifications to handle all kinds of information of a physical asset over its lifecycle.
+To address this challenge in Industry 4.0 scenarios and data along the supply chain, the community specified the [Asset Administration Shell](https://industrialdigitaltwin.org/) within the Industrial Digital Twin Association (IDTA) to handle all kinds of information of a physical asset over its lifecycle.

-One type is runtime information, which needs to be retrieved from a device at runtime.
-However, handling network connectivity, state management and API harmonization is a tedious task, easy to be done wrong.

-Luckily, [Eclipse Ditto](https://eclipse.dev/ditto/) relieves us from that task but one question still remains: How to integrate Eclipse Ditto with and Asset Administration Shell infrastructure to make information of Ditto [Things](https://eclipse.dev/ditto/basic-thing.html) accessible from within an AAS?

-We came up with a solution to use Eclipse Ditto Things from an AAS infrastructure, based on the [Eclipse Basyx](https://eclipse.dev/basyx/) project.
+Eclipse Ditto provides a backend for handling such device data as Things and takes care of a number of general tasks that are otherwise easy to be done wrong, like handling device connectivity over different protocols or state management.
+Therefore, it is promising to use the benefits of Eclipse Ditto for populating an AAS infrastructure when the devices already communicate with an existing instance of Eclipse Ditto.

+We therefore want to share our solution and learnings from creating a joint deployment of [Eclipse Basyx](https://eclipse.dev/basyx/) as AAS infrastructure and Eclipse Ditto.

 {% include image.html file="blog/2024-02-15-integrating-ditto-ass-basyx/basic-interaction.svg" alt="User-device interaction via AAS and IoT backend" max-width=1000 %}
 *Figure 1:  User-device interaction via BaSyx and Ditto*

-In this blog post we want to share our solution and learnings.

-# Some Background
+## Background

-First, we would like to share some background to the Asset Administration Shell and Eclipse Basyx for those of you not yet familiar with it.
-In case you know the AAS spec as well as the Eclipse Basyx project allready, it is safe to skip this section.
+We start with some background on the AAS and Eclipse Basyx.
+If you are allready familiar with both, it is safe to skip this section.

-## Asset Administration Shell
+### Asset Administration Shell

 The Asset Administration Shell (AAS) is a standardization effort of the International Digital Twin Association (IDTA) that originated from the Platform Industry 4.0 (I4.0) ([AAS Spec Part I](https://industrialdigitaltwin.org/en/wp-content/uploads/sites/2/2023/04/IDTA-01001-3-0_SpecificationAssetAdministrationShell_Part1_Metamodel.pdf); [AAS Spec Part II](https://industrialdigitaltwin.org/en/wp-content/uploads/sites/2/2023/04/IDTA-01002-3-0_SpecificationAssetAdministrationShell_Part2_API.pdf)).

-The AAS is a digital representation of a physical asset, and the combination of both form an I4.0 component where the AAS provides the interface for I4.0 communication.
-An AAS consists of one or more submodels.
-Each submodel contains a structured set of elements.
+An AAS is a digital representation of a physical asset and consists of one or more submodels.
+Each submodel contains a structured set of submodel elements.
-Submodels, as well as their elements, can either be a type or an instance.
+Submodels, as well as their submodel elements, can either be a type or an instance.
-The AAS metamodel defines the possible elements for modeling the AAS instances, e.g., Asset, AssetAdminstrationShell (AAS), Submodel (SM), SubmodelElementCollection (SMEC), Property and further SubmodelElement(s) (SME).
+The AAS metamodel defines the possible elements for modeling an AAS like Asset, AssetAdminstrationShell (AAS), Submodel (SM), SubmodelElementCollection (SMEC), Property, and SubmodelElement (SME).
 You can find further details [here](https://www.plattform-i40.de/IP/Redaktion/EN/Downloads/Publikation/2021_What-is-the-AAS.html) and [here](https://industrialdigitaltwin.org/en/wp-content/uploads/sites/2/2023/04/IDTA-01001-3-0_SpecificationAssetAdministrationShell_Part1_Metamodel.pdf).

-A user who wants to interact with an AAS follows the sequence of service calls depicted in Figure 2.
+A user who wants to interact with an AAS over HTTP follows the sequence of service calls depicted in Figure 2.
 The flow starts by requesting an AAS ID from the AAS discovery interface based on a (local) specific asset ID or a global asset ID.
-With the AAS ID, the application retrieves the endpoint for the AAS through the AAS Registry interface.
+An example of such an asset ID is a serial number written on the device.
+With the AAS ID, the user retrieves the endpoint for the AAS through the AAS registry interface.
-The application then requests the SM ID from that AAS endpoint and uses this SM ID to get the SM endpoint from the SM Registry.
+The user then requests the SM ID from that AAS endpoint and uses this SM ID to get the SM endpoint from the SM Registry.
 From that SM endpoint, the user can request the SME, which contains the required value.

 {% include image.html file="blog/2024-02-15-integrating-ditto-ass-basyx/aas-sequenz.svg" alt="Sequence of data flow through AAS infrastructure" max-width=1000 %}
 *Figure 2: Sequence of data flow through AAS infrastructure*

-If you want to dig deeper into the specifics of the AAS, you might want to consult  the [AAS Reading Guide](https://www.plattform-i40.de/IP/Redaktion/DE/Downloads/Publikation/AAS-ReadingGuide_202201.html), a document helping the interested reader to navigate through the available material.
+If you want to dig deeper into the specifics of the AAS, consult the [AAS Reading Guide](https://www.plattform-i40.de/IP/Redaktion/DE/Downloads/Publikation/AAS-ReadingGuide_202201.html), which helps the interested reader to navigate through the available material.

-## Eclipse BaSyx
+### Eclipse BaSyx

 [Eclipse BaSyx](https://wiki.eclipse.org/BaSyx_/_Documentation_/_Components) is an open-source project hosted by the Eclipse Foundation providing components to deploy an Industry 4.0 middleware.
-Appart from other features it implements the AAS specification allowing to realize an AAS infrastructure on the basis of Eclipse Basyx.
+Apart from other features, Eclipse BaSyx provides several easy-to-use off-the-shelf components to realize an AAS infrastructure:
-BaSyx provides several easy to use off-the-shelf components.
-They can be used as a library, as an executable jar or as a docker container.

 * [AAS Server Component](https://wiki.eclipse.org/BaSyx_/_Documentation_/_Components_/_AAS_Server)
 * [Registry Component](https://wiki.eclipse.org/BaSyx_/_Documentation_/_Components_/_Registry)
 * [DataBridge Component](https://wiki.eclipse.org/BaSyx_/_Documentation_/_Components_/_DataBridge)
 * [AAS Web UI](https://wiki.eclipse.org/BaSyx_/_Documentation_/_Components_/_AAS_Web_UI)

-You can either pull them from Docker Hub or [follow the instructions](https://wiki.eclipse.org/BaSyx_/_Documentation_/_Components_/_Docker) to build them by yourself.
+You can pull them from Docker Hub or [follow the instructions](https://wiki.eclipse.org/BaSyx_/_Documentation_/_Components_/_Docker) to build them yourself.

-In the following we mainly work with the AAS Server Component and the Registry Component.
-The AAS Web UI Component can be helpful for visualization purposes.
-Later we will show how you can integrate the UI into a Basyx-based AAS setup.
+In this post, we mainly work with the AAS Server Component and the Registry Component.

-# Architectural Considerations
+## Architectural Considerations

-Making Eclipse Ditto Things available in an AAS infrastructure, in our case from the Eclipse Basyx project, boils down to make them available as Submodels of an AAS accessible via the AAS Interface.
+Making Eclipse Ditto Things available in an AAS infrastructure, in our case from the Eclipse Basyx project, boils down to making Thing data available as Submodels of an AAS accessible via the AAS Interface.

-We see three approaches:
+We see three approaches to achieve this:

-* BaSyx AAS SM server *pulls* the current state from Eclipse Ditto via a *wrapper* arround Eclipse Ditto This approach requires to implement a custom AAS infrastructure arround Eclipse Ditto, without the chance of reusing existing components of the Eclipse Basyx project.
+* BaSyx AAS SM server *pulls* the current state from Eclipse Ditto via a *wrapper* around Eclipse Ditto This approach requires the creation of a custom AAS infrastructure around Eclipse Ditto without the chance of reusing existing components of the Eclipse Basyx project.
-  A similar approach was taken by the Eclipse Ditto project to implement [Web of Things](https://eclipse.dev/ditto/2022-03-03-wot-integration.html) (WoT) APIs, which is another specification to integrate IoT devices from different contexts and align their utilized data model.
+  The Eclipse Ditto project followed a comparable approach to implement [Web of Things](https://eclipse.dev/ditto/2022-03-03-wot-integration.html) (WoT) APIs, which is another specification to integrate IoT devices from different contexts and align their utilized data model.
   Ditto now allows the generation of new Things based on a WoT Thing Description.
-* BaSyx AAS SM server *pulls* the current state from Eclipse Ditto via a *bridge* component Eclipse Basyx already provides.
+* BaSyx AAS SM server *pulls* the current state from Eclipse Ditto via a *bridge* component, which Eclipse Basyx already provides.
-  Eclipse Basyx provides a bridge component that can be registered with the BaSyx AAS server, The AAS server delegates requests for an AAS to the bridge that retrieves the actual data from Ditto and applies transformation logic.
-  For that the BaSyx SM-server component has a delegation feature, where the user can configure an SME with an endpoint to which the server delegates requests.
+  To integrate the bridge, the BaSyx SM-server component has a delegation feature, where the user can configure an SME with an endpoint to which the server delegates incoming requests.
+  The configured endpoint can reference the bridge that then retrieves the actual data from Ditto and applies transformation logic.
-* Eclipse Ditto *pushes* latest updates to an BaSyx AAS SM server For this approach Eclipse Ditto is configured so that it pushes state changes of devices every time a device changes.
-  The data is transformed into the AAS format and pushed to the BaSyx SM server, which directly responds to the requests by the users.
+* Eclipse Ditto *pushes* the latest updates to a BaSyx SM server For this approach, we configure Eclipse Ditto to notify the BaSyx SM server about any change to the relevant Things.
+During the creation of the notification message, Ditto applies a payload mapping to transform the data into the AAS format.
+The BaSyx SM server then caches the received submodel element and responds directly to the requests by the users.

 {% include image.html file="blog/2024-02-15-integrating-ditto-ass-basyx/push.svg" alt="Push approach sequence" max-width=1000 %}
 *Figure 3: Push approach sequence*

-As the push approach treats the AAS infrastructure as a blackbox and almost all configuration happens within Eclipse Ditto we will follow this approach.
+As the push approach treats the AAS infrastructure as a blackbox and almost all configuration happens within Eclipse Ditto we will follow this approach here.

-# Concept Mapping
+## Mapping of Data Models

-Eclipse Ditto and Eclipse Basyx work with different data structures.
+Eclipse Ditto and Eclipse Basyx work with different data structures and conceptual elements to represent device and asset data.
+Since we want to convert between these data models, we need to come up with a mapping between them:
-Eclipse Ditto is using [Things](https://eclipse.dev/ditto/basic-thing.html) Eclipse Basyx [Submodels](https://industrialdigitaltwin.org/en/wp-content/uploads/sites/2/2023/04/IDTA-01001-3-0_SpecificationAssetAdministrationShell_Part1_Metamodel.pdf) from the AAS specification to represent Devices or Assets in general.

-Thus, the Things data structure needs to be mapped to Submodels and their respective Submodel Elements.
-The following Table 1 shows the mapping of Eclipse Ditto to AAS.

-*Table 1: Concept mapping from Eclipse Ditto to the AAS*

 | Eclipse Ditto | Asset Administration Shell |
 | ------------- | -------------------------- |